 To maintain sustained, healthy indoor plant growth, the potting soil should be replenished regularly.
 As a general rule, fertilize your house plants once each month when they are growing or blooming.

-Plants typically placed in bedrooms for their calming, sleep-inducing effects:
+Plants are typically placed in bedrooms for their calming, sleep-inducing effects:

 Sleep Issues – How Plants Can Help